Curriculum & Programs

 Grade 4 – Age 9-10 yrs

-Central Theme | Norse mythology, stories, the animal kingdom |
+Central theme | Norse mythology, stories, the animal kingdom |

 Math | Fractions, long division, averages, factoring, simple geometric forms |